 The Republic of the Congo, also known as Congo-Brazzaville, has a multiparty political system.
 The current constitution establishes its semi-presidential system, having both a president and a prime minister together at the executive helm.
-The president of the Congo-Brazzaville is elected by popular vote and is the Commander-in-Chief of the armed forces of the Congo army.
+The president of Congo-Brazzaville is elected by popular vote and is the Commander-in-Chief of the armed forces of the Congo army.
 The president appoints the prime minister and also has the powers to dismiss him or her.
 Other appointments made by the presidents include ambassadors, the general chief of staff, judge, and heads of public service.
 The president also safeguards the constitution and guarantees the territorial integrity of the nation.
+The head of the government in the Republic of the Congo is found in its capital city of Brazzaville.
 The Presidents of the Republic of the Congo are looked at below.

 Denis Sassou Nguesso